shalguev/test-exercises/get-local-maxs/README.md

-Works fine, could be written more beutiful and compact.
-Will practice later.
+//TODO - Works fine, could be written more beutiful and compact.

+Searches local non-strict highs from a given List and returns new List with these highs.